ravidorr/ForkSure/docs/legal/privacy_policy.md

 - Reporting helps improve the service for all users

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please get in touch with us at:
 - **Developer**: Raanan Avidor
 - **Email**: raanan@avidor.org